Klang River: Places named after the river

 The river's confluence with the Gombak River gave rise to the name of Kuala Lumpur, Malaysia's capital city.
-Kuala Lumpur means "muddy estuary", and this definition almost applies to the modern time because of the siltation mentioned above.
+Kuala Lumpur means "muddy estuary", a description that still resonates today owing to the significant siltation noted above.
 It is also thought that Klang town is named after the river.

 Cities and towns on its banks

-The river begins in Ampang Jaya, Selangor, then turns down along Ampang–Kuala Lumpur Elevated Highway till the city centre.
+The river begins in Ampang Jaya, Selangor, and then follows the alignment of the Ampang–Kuala Lumpur Elevated Highway toward the city centre.

-Kuala Lumpur is situated at the point where the Gombak River flows into the Klang River.
-The confluence is located behind Masjid Jamek.
-It then flows south-west through Brickfields, Bangsar, Lembah Pantai, Old Klang Road and Jalan Puchong, then become the border of Petaling Jaya and Subang Jaya until PJS7, later passing UEP Subang Jaya, before making a U-turn in Puchong and Putra Heights.
+Kuala Lumpur is located at the confluence of the Gombak River and the Klang River, a point situated behind Masjid Jamek.
+From there, the Klang River flows south‑west through Brickfields, Bangsar, Lembah Pantai, Old Klang Road, and Jalan Puchong.
+It then forms the boundary between Petaling Jaya and Subang Jaya up to PJS7, before passing UEP Subang Jaya and looping through Puchong and Putra Heights.

-Further downstream, the river flows through Selangor's state capital, Shah Alam.
-Klang city is situated on the lower stretches of the river.
+Further downstream, the river continues through Selangor’s state capital, Shah Alam.
+The city of Klang lies along the lower reaches of the river.

-Malaysia's biggest sea port, Port Klang, is also situated at the estuary of the Klang River.
+Malaysia’s largest seaport, Port Klang, is located at the estuary of the Klang River.

 Dams

-There are two major dams upstream of the river; Batu Dam and Klang Gates Dam, which provide water supply to the people of Klang Valley and mitigate floods.
+Two major dams lie upstream along the river: the Batu Dam and the Klang Gates Dam.
+Both structures supply water to the Klang Valley and play an important role in flood mitigation.